 Army Communication and Information Systems Specialists provide fast, reliable wired and wireless communication and information systems using leading edge voice and data systems.
-They are also part of a larger team that provides Army units and the Canadian Forces with communication and information services throughout Canada and around the world.
+They are also part of a larger team that provides Army units and the Forces with communication and information services throughout Canada and around the world.

 Army Communication and Information System Specialists expertly install, remove, operate, maintain and repair leading edge communication and information technology such as: